alejandroacostaalamo/ANGELGAME/README.md

 Languages supported:
 - Spanish and English

+Languages to be added soon:
+- Portugues

 Topics to cover in the future:
 - Internet Governance (ongoing phase)

 HOW TO INSTALL IT
-  Just decompress the .zip file in a folder
+  1) Just decompress the .zip file in a folder
-  Open index.html with a browser that supports HTML5
+  2) Open index.html with a browser that supports HTML5